Choosing an e-bike – Buyers Guide

 Step 4 – The motor

-For our purposes, it doesn’t really matter where the motor is (front, rear or middle).
+For on-road purposes, it doesn’t really matter where the motor is (front, rear or middle).
 What does matter is how the bike feels – more about that later.

 The main types of motors are as follows:

 - Geared rear hub.
-These are the most common in NZ (eg Smartmotion, BH, Magnum, Onya, Pedego).
+These are the most common on sub-$4000 bikes in NZ (eg Smartmotion eCity/Pacer, Magnum, Onya, Pedego, Hiko).
 They are relatively cheap and can be made quite ‘powerful’ for their size and weight.
-They tend to make a little bit of noise as there are internal gears and some electically induced noise from cheaper controllers.
+They tend to make a little bit of noise as there are internal gears and some electrically induced noise from cheaper controllers.
 Since you have a rear hub motor, you are restricted to derailleur gears.
 Punctures are nightmare with a rear hub motor, so be sure to get good puncture-resistant tyres.

 - Geared front hub. eZee bikes use this configuration for Sprint and Torq, as do some cheaper imports, kits and Faraday.
 It enables internal hub gears and creates better balance when you are loaded up with panniers, child seats.

 - Direct drive hub.
 Can be front or rear (Specialized Turbo up to 2016, Stromer, Grace).
 They are totally silent and can be fast but are heavy.
 That puncture comment again…

 - Mid drive.
-This is the typical configuration for European bikes powered by Bosch (Haibike XDuro, Scott, Moustache, some Trek), Impulse (Kalkhoff, Focus), Yamaha (Haibike Sduro, Lapierre), Shimano Steps (Avanti, some Merida, some Trek) or Brose (Specialized Vado, some Scott, Bulls).
-Bafang/Dapu/Shengyi also make mid drive units including units popular for aftermarket conversions and increasingly in full bikes too (although they are different than the aftermarket drives).
+This is the typical configuration for European bikes powered by Bosch (Haibike XDuro, Scott, Moustache, some Trek), Impulse (Kalkhoff, Focus), Yamaha (Haibike Sduro, Giant, Lapierre), Shimano Steps (Avanti, some Merida, some Trek) or Brose (Specialized Vado, some Scott, Bulls).
+Bafang/Dapu/Shengyi also make mid drive units including units popular for aftermarket conversions and increasingly in full bikes too including newer Smartmotions (although they are different than the aftermarket drives).
 Mid-drive is arguably the best location as it allows for a balanced bike and it uses your gears, so you have a choice of gear types (eg hub gears, derailleur).
 However because it drives through your chain it requires more diligent maintenance and more frequent drive train changes.
 They are more complex so might also require engine maintenance or repair.